-WAGON is a conceptual vehicle for the curatorial practice of Naoko Mabon.
+WAGON is a metaphorical carrier for the curatorial practice of Naoko Mabon.
+Initiated in summer 2014.

 To get in touch, please visit contact page.